-How does one get on the path of healing?
+How does one get on the path to healing?
 Do you need to go to a special place?
 Do you need to meet a spiritual guru?
 No, the path is pretty simple, you carve it yourself, in your own way in your own time.
 One more thing… it never ends.
 It a journey.

 To get on the path to healing is simple.

-- You are ready to feel better
+- Ready to feel better

 “Knowing others is intelligence; knowing yourself is true wisdom.
 Mastering others is strength; mastering yourself is true power.” – Lao Tzu

+Also it is important to note that you need an open mind to learning a new way of life and actually consider the idea of constant renewal.
 Some people say they are ready, but then never make the plan to change their ways.
 It does not matter how often you say it, without action, you are still at the train station waiting for the train.